Volvo EX30 Review

 • Lightning

-Great value, efficient and oozing Scandi-cool design, thei EX30 isn’t the roomiest electric family hatch, and the touchscreen can be annoying, but it’s still one of the best small crossovers you can buy
+Great value, efficient and oozing Scandi-cool design, the EX30 has real appeal even though it isn’t the roomiest electric family hatch, and the touchscreen can be annoying

 Play